ethereum/ethereum-org-website/src/content/developers/tutorials/uniswap-v2-annotated-code/index.md

 ```

 If there is no fee set `kLast` to zero (if it isn't that already).
 When this contract was written there
 was a [gas refund feature](https://github.com/ethereum/EIPs/blob/master/EIPS/eip-3298.md) that encouraged
 contracts to reduce the overall size of the Ethereum state by zeroing out storage they did not need.
 This code gets that refund when possible.

 #### Externally Accessible Functions {#pair-external}

-Note that while any transaction or contract *can* call these functions, they are designed to be called from
+Note that while any transaction or contract _can_ call these functions, they are designed to be called from
 the periphery contract.
 If you call them directly you won't be able to cheat the pair exchange, but you might
 lose value through a mistake.

-##### mint {#pair-mint}
+##### mint

 ```solidity
     // this low-level function should be called from a contract which performs important safety checks